 What it is: About half of all renewable U.S. energy comes from hydroelectric, which harnesses the power of moving water.
 A typical hydroelectric generator uses a dam on a river or a creek.
 Pent-up water rushes through the dam’s turbines and produces electricity.

-The pros: The electricity generated from hydroelectric can help reduce commercial utility bills.
+The pros: The electricity generated from hydroelectric energy can help reduce commercial utility bills.
 It also requires little maintenance, produces almost no pollution and is completely renewable.
 Droughts are the only major obstacle when it comes to reliability.

 The pros: Hydrogen fuel cells are clean, reliable and efficient.
 They’re typically used to power cars, generators and NASA spaceships.